FenglyuLiu/TECHIN510-Lab4/README.md

 ## Introduction

 This project demonstrates how to use Python for accessing and interacting with various web resources.
-It includes examples of web scraping, API interactions, and data processing.
+It includes examples of web scraping and data processing.

 ## Features

 - **Web Scraping**: Code to scrape data from dynamically generated websites.
-- **API Usage**: Demonstrates how to interact with RESTful APIs for data retrieval and submission.
 - **Data Processing**: Examples of cleaning and processing the retrieved data for further analysis.